whatmakeart/modeling-and-fabrication/content/modules/module-1-technical-sketching-fusion-360/1-4-draw-two-objects-in-third-angle-projection/index.md

 ---
-title: "1.2 Draw Three Objects in Third Angle Projection"
+title: "1.2 Draw Two Objects in Third Angle Projection"
 date: 2020-01-26T23:11:13Z
 draft: false
 ---

+## Deliverables

+Upload 2 separate, labeled JPEGs of 2 different objects drawn in third angle projection.

+Label the files:
+YYYYMMDD Lastname Firstname object in third angle projection 1.jpg YYYYMMDD Lastname Firstname object in third angle projection 2.jpg

+## Instructions

 Select three objects of reasonable size and complexity.
 You do not want super tiny objects or mega huge objects.
 You also don't want objects that are a simple square or objects made of hundreds of intricate parts.